elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not any indefinite article, abort with "_The 'to' here needs to be followed by an indefinite article, not '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "The 'to' here needs to be followed by an indefinite article, not '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`